 We are involved in all aspects of veterinary ophthalmology and receive referrals from around Southern Africa for cataract surgery in cats, dogs, horses and wildlife.

 Antony was schooled in the Durban area and completed a BSc Agriculture degree at the University of Natal.
 Following this, he went to Onderstepoort Veterinary Faculty, Pretoria University, where he completed his BVSc degree as well as the Master's degree in ophthalmology.
 Antony has had the opportunity to live and work in the UK and to regularly attend international veterinary ophthalmology congresses in Europe and the USA.
 Antony holds his Certificate in Veterinary Ophthalmology from the Royal College of Veterinary Surgeons.

-He is married and has two daughters, one is studying veterinary science and the other wants to do medicine.
+He is married and has two daughters, one is a qualified vet and the other wants to study medicine.
 He enjoys good quality family time and outdoor activities such as mountain biking, camping, walking and birding.